-We warmly welcome you to our seminar CLIMATE CHANGE LITIGATION TRENDS IN EUROPE: Taking stock from practice and prospects for Finland, hosted on 28 April at 9-16.30 (EET).
+We warmly welcome you to our seminar CLIMATE CHANGE LITIGATION TRENDS IN EUROPE: Taking stock from practice and prospects for Finland, hosted on 28 April at 9-16.30 (EEST).
 The event has been moved from January to April due to covid-19 restrictions.

 In the last 15 years, litigation before international and domestic judicial and quasi-judicial bodies has increasingly prompted state and corporate actors to reduce greenhouse gas emissions and redress harms associated with the impacts of climate change.

 The Climate Change Litigation Seminar will focus on major developments in climate litigation in Europe and their implications for Finland.
 It will feature leading climate change litigation experts and practitioners, reflecting on recent developments before European courts and the impacts of the climate law reform in Finland.

 The event will be organised in hybrid form at the University of Helsinki, Metsätalo (hall 1), and online in two parts.
 The programme includes international programme and Finnish programme.
 You can sign up to only one or to both parts of the seminar:

 Presentations and discussion of the state of European climate litigation, recent cases (Milieudefensie et al v.
 Shell, Neubauer et al. v Germany, Commune de Grande-Synthe v.
 France) and their implications.
 Speakers include Natalia Kobylarz (European Court of Human Rights), Jacques Hartmann (University of Dundee), Annalisa Savaresi (UEF), Laurien Nijenhuis (University of Amsterdam), Gerd Winter (University of Bremen) and Paul Mougeolle (Notre Affair à Tous).

 2) Finnish programme ”Climate litigation and Finland” (in Finnish) at 13:30-16:30 (EEST).